teodragovic/teodragovic.github.io/posts/2026-02-09-git-rebase-feature-branch-to-other-base-branch.md

 git rebase --onto <NEW_BASE> <OLD_BASE> <YOUR_BRANCH>
 ```

 I knew about `git rebase` but not about `--onto` flag. `git rebase --onto` can help you to move commits from your `fix/` branch as if they are made against different base.
-Say you need to make a urgent fix for bug that's already in production.
+Say you need to make a urgent fix for bug that’s already in production.
 You make the fix but you accidentely checkout out from `development` branch that contains some work not yet ready for production.
 You would do:

 ```bash
 git rebase --onto main dev fix/typo